abe-winter/pg13-py/README.md

 * you spend a lot of time manually specifying the behavior of database mocks
 * your test suite interacts with an external DB and that causes problems
 * your database layer has no tests because integration environments are too painful to set up
+* you need SQL semantics on top of non-sql data (i.e. python lists) (note: sqlite has a foreign data plugin that will also do this)

 But beware: this is alpha software.